Clarkson-Applied-Data-Science/2024_ia651_gurmessa/README.md

 # Process overview

-This is where you can discuss any iterative approaches, mis-steps or pivoting you made during the course of the project.

-At first we had select the columns by just the feel rather than the number.
+At first we had select the columns by just the feel rather than the correlation.
 We had to redo everything after that.
-We also faced huge issue when training the model.
+We also faced huge issue when training the model because the data set is very huge and hyper-parameter tuning using grid search was very hard.

-**EDA**
+Then we decide to do preprocessing ,remove corelated features and try bucketing and wothout bucketing too.

+#EDA

 # What are your X and Y variables?